Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- Goedert has averaged zero receiving yards per game in his two career matchups against the Buccaneers, 53.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Buccaneers, Goedert's zero receiving yards average is 53.5 less than his over/under for Sunday's game (53.5).

-- The Buccaneers are allowing 255.7 passing yards per game this year, the NFL's 22nd-ranked pass defense.
+- The 255.7 yards per game the Buccaneers are allowing through the air makes them the NFL's 22nd-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 13th in the league.
+- The Buccaneers' defense is 13th in the league, giving up 1.5 passing touchdowns per game.

 Recent Performances